PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 ### Bonus Iteration - Battle Grid

 Build your own features here.
 Multiple characters can be on a grid-based map.
-Each square on the map had terrain that impacts the occupant or opponents attacking into it.
+Each square on the map has terrain that impacts the occupant or opponents attacking into it.
 Characters can move and weapons have ranges.